7rowl/Search-Crafting-Practice/README.md

 Built specifically for search crafting, but can be used as regular crafting practice as well.

-The main difference betweent his map and others, is that it gives you a goal item to craft in infinite loop of them, instead of set inventory and order how other practice maps work.
+The main difference betweent this map and others, is that it gives you a goal item to craft in infinite loop of them, instead of set inventory and order how other practice maps do.

 Contact me on Discord for suggestions / feedback @ 7rowl